Phonics and Reading

 RWI is designed for children to progress through at their own pace.
 We assess every child each term and then move children within groups to ensure they make rapid progress through the programme.
-Once your child is reading at a Level 2a, they will complete the programme and begin a spelling programme linked to the new National Curriculum expectations.
+Once your child is reading at a secure Year 2 standard, they will complete the phonics programme and begin a spelling and comprehension programme linked to the National Curriculum expectations.

 Whole Class Reading

 At Crown Lane, all children from Reception to Year 6 take part in a daily Whole Class Reading session.
 This is a session of approximately half an hour where children focus on developing their reading skills.
 Children work as a class to focus on a different reading skill each week, all based on the National Curriculum.
 Over the week, they will: be introduced to a key reading skill, carry out specific activities to practice this skill, read a text to practice using this skill and then be given more independent tasks to practice this skill further.

 When working independently, children will complete activities related to an objective such as: researching on the ipads around a theme in the text; answering questions about the book they are reading; writing activities such as – diary entry, a letter, character profile; a comprehension task;a drama response to book; a book review; and many more.

 Throughout the whole week's reading sessions, there will be a focus on understanding new vocabulary by looking at the context it is in, thinking about similar words and word families, using dictionaries and using the vocabulary in different contexts.